 Grasshopper Grove: Gateway to Nature Play

-Grasshopper Grove, a unique natural play area at the Outdoor Discovery Center is Closed for the season.
+Grasshopper Grove, the unique natural play area at the Outdoor Discovery Center is Closed for the season.
 We hope to See you for Opening Day on Saturday, April 14 2018!

 Grasshopper Grove is open to the public mid-April through mid-November on Saturdays and Sundays and on Fridays from June 23- September 1 from 10am- 4pm.

 Admission is free for members and is $3.00 per person for non-members (children under 2 are free)